collocations.org

 He has a great future as a designer.

-bleak, dire, gloomy, grim, uncertain
+bleak, gloomy (esp.
+BrE), grim, uncertain

-long-term | economic, financial, political
+economic, financial, political

-VERB + FUTURE
+VERB + future

 face, have

-The firm faces a very uncertain future.
+The company faces a very uncertain future.

-determine, shape
+determine, influence, shape

 the right to determine their own future in a democratic fashion